Diploma in Trichology

 The Nails include a detailed account of physical structure, growth cycles.
 Mention pigmentation and diseases (with photographs were possible).

 Many of the topics in this section will constitute major essays, which will take time to research effectively to satisfy TTS academic standards.
 Each of the following conditions/diseases must be researched appropriately, written up in the students's own words (including bibliography) and submitted to his/her assigned Mentor for marking and return (usually within 10 days).
-Plagiarism is forbidden.
+Plagiarism is forbidden in accordance with academic protocol.

 As many of the conditions listed within the syllabus are rare, it is unlikely that students will see live examples of them during practical sessions.
 The recommendation is therefore that the student researches and collects an extensive personal photographic library from which to become acquainted with the visual symptoms of all conditions/diseases.
-Dermatology textbooks which include clear photographs of hair / scalp disease are highly beneficial.
+Dermatology textbooks which include clear photographs of hair / scalp disease are an investment.

-Topics suffixed with a star (*) indicate that short explanations are expected - two or three such topics may be submitted as one of the required two essays in any month (total of 1 Credit).
+Topics suffixed with a star (*) indicate that short explanations are expected - two or three such topics may be submitted as one of the required two essays in any month.

 Acne Necrotica Miliaris & Varioliformis*